If your question is not answered here, please email us with your query.

 Racing will then commence with aspiring (and juniors) competitors at approx 3pm, accomplished competitors at 3:30pm and open competitors at 4:00pm.

 How will I get back down the mountain?

 For safety reasons, the road will remain closed until the last competitor reaches the top - we anticipate this will be around 5:30 – 6:00pm.
 There will be no exception to this.
 Once the road has been opened traffic can leave the top of the mountain (although we encourage you to stay and party with us on top of the mountain!!)
-We encourage you to arrange your own transportation down the mountain, however, if you don't have your own arrangements we will have some limited bus transportation to get you back to the school (limited bike trailer/ transportation available – bikes must go on the same bus as the owner).
+We encourage you to arrange your own transportation down the mountain, however, if you don't have your own arrangements we will have some limited bus transportation to get you back to the school.
+Bikes must go down aboard on the same bus as the owner.
+Limited carrier space on the back of a vehicle is available.
+Please let us know if you need assistance to get your bike down.
 We only have a small number of buses - so please be patient!
 UNDER NO CIRCUMSTANCE IS IT PERMITTED THAT CYCLISTS RIDE BACK DOWN THE MOUNTAIN.
 THERE WILL BE TRAFFIC CONTROL IN PLACE.